opengeospatial/geoparquet/format-specs/geoparquet.md

 Writers are encouraged but not required to set orientation="counterclockwise" for portability of the data within the broader ecosystem.

-It is recommended to always set the orientation (to counterclockwise) if `edges` is 'spherical'.
+It is recommended to always set the orientation (to counterclockwise) if `edges` is 'spherical' (see below).

 #### edges